 Some people also try natural or alternative treatments, including over-the-counter (OTC) pills, herbal remedies, and acupuncture.

-It is important to understand the possible risks associated with ED treatments, especially natural remedies, which the Food and Drug Administration (FDA) have not approved.
+It is important to understand the possible risks associated with ED treatments, especially natural remedies, which the Food and Drug Administration (FDA) has not approved.

-While many natural remedies are available to buy in stores and online, none have received the FDA’s approval to treat ED.
+While many natural remedies for ED are available in stores and online, none have received FDA approval.

-The Urology Care Foundation agree, saying that although supplements are popular and often cheaper than prescription drugs, they are not guaranteed to be safe or effective.
+The Urology Care Foundation agrees, saying that although supplements are popular and often cheaper than prescription drugs, they are not guaranteed to be safe or effective.

 There are very few studies on the safety of natural remedies for ED.
-Some of the remedies have side effects varying from mild to severe.
+Some remedies have side effects varying from mild to severe.

 The following list looks at some common natural remedies that people use for ED: